 The tickets sold through Broadway Week tend to be ones that producers are most eager to sell: in balconies, mezzanines and side areas.
 For an extra $20 per ticket, you can get an upgrade that givs you access to a pool of better seats.
 (Note that these seats tend to cost more even before you add the $20.)

 Is there an Off-Broadway Week?

 Indeed there is.
 Like Broadway Week, Off-Broadway Week comes but twice a year.
-The next one covers February 11–24, 2019.
-Tickets go on sale starting January 28, 2018, at the Off-Broadway Week website.
+The next one covers September 23 through October 6, 2019.
+Tickets go on sale starting September 9, 2019, at the Off-Broadway Week website.
 And a group called the Off Broadway Alliance has its own program called 20at20, which offers $20 tickets to patrons who show up at the box office of many long-running Off Broadway shows 20 minutes before curtain time.
-This next edition of the program runs from January 23 through February 11, 2019.
+The next edition of the program runs from September 3 through September 22, 2019.